Leonid Kravchuk: Death and funeral

 Kravchuk had heart surgery in June 2021.
 He was reportedly in ill health by this time.
-On 29 June 2021, the first president of Ukraine missed the solemn meeting of the Verkhovna Rada on the occasion of Constitution Day due to heart surgery.
-After surgery, the head of the Trilateral Contact Group was placed in intensive care and connected to a ventilator.
-In July, the media reported that Leonid Kravchuk had been in intensive care for a month.
+On 29 June 2021, he missed the solemn meeting of the Verkhovna Rada on the occasion of Constitution Day due to heart surgery.
+After surgery, Kravchuk was placed in intensive care and connected to a ventilator.
+In July, the media reported that Kravchuk had been in intensive care for a month.

-On 10 May 2022, a family member told the Ukrainian News Agency that Kravchuk had died at the age of 88 in Germany, after a long illness.
+On 10 May 2022, a family member told the Ukrainian News Agency that Kravchuk had died at the age of 88, after a long illness.
 His death was also confirmed by unnamed officials in Kyiv, as well as Andriy Yermak, head of Ukrainian President Volodymyr Zelenskyy's office.
-He died a week after Stanislav Shushkevich, another signatory to the Belovezh Accords, died in Minsk.
+He died a week after Belarus's Stanislav Shushkevich, another signatory to the Belovezh Accords, died in Minsk.
 On 11 May, President Zelenskyy issued a decree establishing the Kravchuk Prize in his memory.

-His funeral ceremony took place on 17 May at the Ukrainian House in Kyiv, and was attended by President Zelenskyy and First Lady Olena Zelenska as well as three former presidents of Ukraine: Leonid Kuchma, Viktor Yushchenko, and Petro Poroshenko.
-In addition, guests included his wife Antonina, Mayor Vitali Klitschko of Kyiv, Defence Minister Oleksii Reznikov, and former politicians Oleksandr Kuzmuk, Oleksandr Moroz, and Mustafa Dzhemilev.
+His funeral ceremony took place on 17 May at the Ukrainian House in Kyiv, and was attended by President Zelenskyy and First Lady Olena Zelenska as well as three former presidents of Ukraine: Leonid Kuchma, Viktor Yushchenko and Petro Poroshenko.
+In addition, guests included his wife Antonina, Mayor Vitali Klitschko of Kyiv, Defence Minister Oleksii Reznikov and former politicians Oleksandr Kuzmuk, Oleksandr Moroz and Mustafa Dzhemilev.
 He was buried at Baikove Cemetery.

 Personal life

-Kravchuk was married to Antonina Mykhailivna Kravchuk.
-The couple married in 1957.
+Kravchuk married Antonina Mykhailivna Mishura in 1957.
 She rarely attended official events with her husband.

 Kravchuk and his wife had one child, Oleksandr Leonidovych Kravchuk (born 1959), president of the State Company "Nafkom-Ahro" and the former FC Nafkom Brovary.
 Kravchuk had two grandchildren and one great-granddaughter.
 After Kravchuk stopped working for the Ukrainian state, he lived in a state-owned dacha in Koncha-Zaspa.